hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Yes, Exercism uses UUIDs a lot.

-[10:58:04](#n_KH4TwUUgT_HXS-7cxn9QTpRQL-8u0GtEtOSEF_fSM) <hiiamboris (NOT THIS ONE)>: are we considering a new datatype here? Ì†ΩÌ∏â
+[10:58:04](#n_KH4TwUUgT_HXS-7cxn9QTpRQL-8u0GtEtOSEF_fSM) <hiiamboris (NOT THIS ONE)>: are we considering a new datatype here? üòâ

 [14:49:17](#Wlf4kCCjKPLUQoUfiApnPqeYr36CqrsHrL2uXcgDsVo) <gurzgri>:
 Yes, I have encoutered UUIDs/GUIDs used as filenames for logfiles and in data interchange over FTP.